 }

-Now, if you want to test the function, if it is working fine, click on the Test/Run button from the top.
-Then select the HTTP method and provide the name value in the body of the function and then click on the Run button
+If you want to test the function, click the Test/Run button from the top to see if it works fine.
+Then select the HTTP method, provide the name value in the body of the function, and then click on the Run button.

 Second Approach